bahrmichael/bahrmichael.github.io/_posts/2021-02-04-step-functions-downloader-pattern.md

 ## Conclusion

-The Step Functions Downloader Pattern is a nice way to show that workflows can be built without functions, but its limitations are quickly reached with more complex or heavy workloads.
+The Step Functions Downloader Pattern is a nice way to show that workflows can be built without functions, but reaches its limits with more complex or heavy workloads.

 The Downloader Pattern is nice for very simple "get and store" workflows.
 You'll see how this can be applied to more complex workflows in the next article.